k2s/xtbackup/_posts/2014-01-28-mysql-to-file.markdown

 ;;; we don't want to move the files to other backup storage, so we use dummy driver that will cause that files are stored locally storage.dummy =

-;;; there is not dummy class for compare services, so we use sqlite version compare.sqlite.file="/tmp/xtbackupCompare.db"
+;;; new need to set compare service, we use sqlite version(only one implemented at the time of writing this) compare.sqlite.file="~/Backups/xtbackupCompare.db"

 ;;; let us put everything together engine.outputs[]=cli